nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 3. User inputs name of task
 4. KoolToDoManager prompts user for new details of task
 5. User inputs new details of task
-6. KoolToDoManager edits the task
+6. KoolToDoManager edits the task <br>
 Use case ends.

 **Extensions**